COVID-19 Information for Graduate Students

 - Filing Deadlines

-We are extending our Spring 2020 dissertation or thesis filing deadline to Friday, May 29, 2020.
 We will be allowing all students to file dissertations and theses during the summer, for Summer 2020 degrees, free of charge.
 Normal enrollment and other eligibility requirements will not apply to standard summer filing.
 The Graduate Division will be extremely flexible with the logistical procedures for filing (including obtaining signatures, submitting paperwork, etc.) International students should consult with the Berkeley International Office (BIO) before making any enrollment decisions.

 Given the unprecedented disruption to graduate education, the Graduate Division will also allow Plan II master’s students to file for a summer degree in 2020, free of charge.
 Please note that this exception for Plan II master’s students applies for Summer 2020 only.
 International student considering Summer completion should contact BIO for advising.